Introduction for Educators

 Online resources include digital primary sources, secondary source background materials, historical biographies, multimedia resources, landmark court cases, LGBTQ history resources, women’s history materials, and other online information drawn from reliable and trusted academic and educational sites.
 Many of the online resources feature links to pages in the free resourcesforhistoryteachers wiki, a multimedia/multicultural resource hosted by the College of Education at the University of Massachusetts Amherst.

-Media Learning Connections are placed throughout the book as opportunities for students and teachers to critically investigate the impacts of social media and digital technologies on education and society.
+Media Learning Connections are placed throughout the book as opportunities for students and teachers to critically investigate media and its influence on education and society.

 How to Use This Book